Polar the Titanic Bear

-Polar the Titanic Bear is a children's book written by Margaretta "Daisy" Corning Spedden (née Stone) (19 November 1872 – 10 February 1950).
-Spedden was an American heiress who survived the sinking of the Titanic, and her account of her family's trip and the eventual disaster, written as a tale to amuse her seven-year-old son, was published about 45 years after her death.
+Polar the Titanic Bear is a children's book written by Margaretta "Daisy" Corning Spedden (née Stone) (19 November 1871 – 10 February 1950) and released in 1994.
+Spedden was an American heiress who survived the 1912 sinking of the Titanic, and her account of her family's trip and the eventual disaster, written as a tale to amuse her seven-year-old son, was published about 45 years after her death.
 The story is told from the point of view of a Teddy Bear.

 How the story was written

 Spedden was born in Morristown, New Jersey and lived with her husband Frederic and son Douglas in Tuxedo Park, New York.
 The family traveled frequently, and she kept detailed diaries of the trips.

 In April, 1912, the Speddens booked passage on the Titanic.
 After the ship sank, Daisy was rescued by the RMS Carpathia.
 All members of the Spedden entourage survived the disaster.

 The next year, Spedden wrote and illustrated a book which told the story of the trip, sinking, and rescue from the point of view of Douglas' Teddy Bear.
 She gave the storybook to Douglas as a Christmas present.
-Two years later, Douglas was killed in an automobile accident.
+Three years later, Douglas was killed in an automobile accident.
 Daisy died February 10, 1950, and the storybook remained among the family possessions for the next forty years.